Grilled steak on pellet grill is a thing of beauty. But how do you get that perfect sear? And what about those flavorful grill marks?

 A Steak is perfect for grilling if it has a dark red color, plenty of intramuscular fat, and a great thickness.
 This will be the perfect pellet grill steak.

 I always prepare my steak before grilling it on a pellet grill.
-I want to make sure it’s equally thick on all sides, so I start off by cutting the outsides and then taking a little off the top.
+I want to make sure it’s equally thick on all sides, so I start by cutting and trimming the outsides and then taking a little off the top.

 –Now set the pellet grill to 450 °F and preheat it for 15 minutes.